nicha-hub/opn-server-side-challenge/README.md

 # opn-server-side-challenge
 This repository was created to store my code challenge for the OPN Examination.
 There are 3 folders.
-1. RESTFUL-API: stores the Node.js project for the first question.
+1. <mark>RESTFUL-API</mark>: stores the Node.js project for the first question.

     - Go to RESTFUL-API folder
       ```console